Completed degree projects

 Thesis on the purification capacity of different biofilter materials in Swedish climate

-Anna Träff has completed her studies in the Master Programme in Natural Resources Engineering with a focus on Environment and Water at Luleå University of Technology.
+Anna Träff has completed her studies in the Master Programme in Natural Resources Engineering with a focus on Environment and Water at Luleå University of Technology in summer 2022.

 Within the framework of her thesis "Evaluation of pollutant removal performance of stormwater biofilters in a Swedish climate; Comparison of three different filter media designs", she investigated the removal performance of total and dissolved heavy metals, phosphorus, nitrogen and total suspended solids (TSS) of three stormwater biofilters in Malmö, with different configurations of the filter section.
 It had either sand-based filter material without a submerged zone or a sand-based filter material with a water-saturated zone; the third type had a filter material consisting of equal parts of sand-based material and pumice.